MarcSky/price-conversion-cmc/README.md

 # price-conversion-cmc

-Example of using CoinMarketCap API for price conversation utility
+Example of using api /v2/tools/price-conversation from CoinMarketCap API to convert one currency to another.